nicoMerc/refcards/ansible/EN.md

 ### Ansible Variables
 The Variables are the way for Ansible to pass custom values in tasks (and more over).

+### Ansible Plays
+Plays are sequences of actions, with tasks and inventories.
+They make it possible to apply a list of tasks on a set of servers.

 ### Ansible Playbooks
 The Playbooks are the gathering of tasks and hosts.
 So a Playbook defines a list of tasks to perform on remote servers.